gmemstr/database-janitor/README.md

 This application can either be used as a CLI app or a library that other applications can build on top of, e.g a drush command or another custom application.

+### Testing

+There is a sample lando config you can use to spin up two separate mysql databases for testing.

 ### Configuration

 Configuration can be done in three ways, and it's recommended you use all three.
 First, values are loaded from the